Sporting

-Sussex Spaniels are the perfect companion due to this breed's personality and physical build.
-There is never a dull moment when your furry little friend is around, and the best part is that Sussex Spaniel is a very versatile and adaptable dog.
+Sussex Spaniels are the perfect companion due to this breed’s personality and physical build.
+There is never a dull moment when your furry little friend is around, and the best part is the Sussex Spaniel is a very versatile and adaptable dog.

-If you are looking into adopting a Sussex Spaniel, getting as much information on how to take care of this hound is very important.
-To make your research easy, we've compiled a comprehensive guide about the best practices for taking care of Sussex Spaniels and a little history lesson about your potential new family member.
+If you are looking into adopting a Sussex Spaniel, getting as much information on how to take of this hound is very important.
+To make your research easy, we’ve compiled a comprehensive guide about the best practices for taking care of Sussex Spaniels and a little history lesson about your potential new family member.

-From then, these dogs started getting traded in the U.S., where they got recognized by the American Kennel Club.
+From then, these dogs started getting traded in the U.S, where they got recognized by the American Kennel Club.
 On the American Kennel Club ranking, these Canines of English origin hold 154th position amongst other dogs recognized by this body.
 They were one of the first ten breeds recognized and ranked by the AKC back in 1884.

-Also, in the U.S., adult Sussex Spaniels began participating in different dog sports competitions.
+Also, in the U.S, adult Sussex Spaniels began participating in different dog sports competitions.
 This breed is a very energetic dog, and it has good agility, endurance, and high mental stimulation making it the perfect participant to compete against other sporting breeds.

 If you have enough love and time to care for a dog, the Sussex hound could be the best pup for you.
 The relationship between a Sussex puppy and an owner is straightforward, and a deep affection for one another bonds it.
 However, pet owners with busy lifestyles might struggle with keeping up with their pups.